vj-spec/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

 To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.

 # Apparatus Required
-Vivado 2023.1 or equivalent Verilog simulation tool.
+- Vivado 2023.1 or equivalent Verilog simulation tool.
-Computer system with a suitable operating system.
+- Computer system with a suitable operating system.

 # Procedure
-Launch Vivado 2023.1:
+ ## Launch Vivado 2023.1:

-Open Vivado and create a new project.
+-Open Vivado and create a new project.

-Design the Verilog Code for ROM:
+ ## Design the Verilog Code for ROM:

-Write the Verilog code for a 4KB ROM memory with read and write capabilities.
+-Write the Verilog code for a 4KB ROM memory with read and write capabilities.

-Create the Testbench:
+## Create the Testbench:

-Write a testbench to simulate both the read and write operations, verifying that the data is correctly written to and read from the memory.
+- Write a testbench to simulate both the read and write operations, verifying that the data is correctly written to and read from the memory.

-Add the Verilog Files:
+## Add the Verilog Files:

-Add the ROM Verilog module and the testbench file to the project.
+- Add the ROM Verilog module and the testbench file to the project.

-Run Simulation:
+## Run Simulation:

-Run the behavioral simulation in Vivado and check the memory's read and write operations.
+- Run the behavioral simulation in Vivado and check the memory's read and write operations.

-Observe the Waveforms:
+## Observe the Waveforms:

-Analyze the waveform to verify that the memory read and write operations work as expected.
+- Analyze the waveform to verify that the memory read and write operations work as expected.

-Save and Document Results:
+## Save and Document Results:

-Capture the waveform and include the simulation results in the final report.
+- Capture the waveform and include the simulation results in the final report.
-Verilog Code for 4KB ROM Memory with Read and Write Operations In this design, we will implement a 4KB ROM.
+- Verilog Code for 4KB ROM Memory with Read and Write Operations
+- In this design, we will implement a 4KB ROM.
 Since ROM is typically read-only, we will simulate the behavior as if it's writable, but in actual hardware, ROM is typically pre-programmed.

 4KB = 4096 Bytes = 4096 x 8 bits
 The address width for 4KB memory is 12 bits (2^12 = 4096).